karthenjamin/data_recipes/README.md

 ### Docker Quickstart Terminal

+*Remember, if this is your first time opening Docker Quickstart Terminal, you must first run the Kitematic application to start the VM (then, you may close out of Kitematic).
+Afterwards, you will no longer need to run the Kitematic app.*

 Right click on [this link](https://raw.githubusercontent.com/karthenjamin/data_recipes/master/windows_startup.sh), click "Save Link As..." and save the file to your desktop as "windows_startup.sh".
 Now, we have this `.sh` file saved to the Desktop.

 Open the Docker Quickstart Terminal, and use `cd` ("change directory") to navigate to your Desktop.
 You can use `ls` ("list") to check what is in your current directory.
 If you see Desktop in the `ls` output, you can type `cd Desktop` to navigate there.
 Once at your Desktop, you can again type `ls` and hit enter.
 You should see `windows_startup.sh` in the list.
 Run the following command to allow this file to be executable: